 14.09 Payments

-Employees required by the Employer to attend staff meetings, in service training and committee meetings, except as provided in Article 30.01(Health and Safety), shall be paid at the applicable rate of pay for attendance at such meetings.
+Employees required by the Employer to attend any mandatory staff meetings, in service training and committee meetings, except as provided in Clause 30.01(Health and Safety), shall be paid at the applicable rate of pay for attendance at such meetings.

 14.10 There shall be no pyramiding of differentials, premiums, and bonuses for purposes of computing overtime hourly rates, unless so stated expressly in this agreement.